RENEE MONTAGNE, Host:

 HUIZENGA: We just want to test individuals that want to be tested.
 We want to test them in areas that they want to be tested, and then we give the answer to the individuals.
 And so if the government agencies kind of want to play that game, we're more than willing to do testing for them.
 But what we see is that the government agencies would rather be in complete control of the things they do.

 TEMPLE: Paul Root Wolpe, a bioethicist at the University of Pennsylvania.
 He says that presents a problem too.

 PAUL ROOT WOLPE: What happens if No Lie MRI or some other company offering these images someway finds a brain tumor?
 They are a medical institution.
 They don't have the resources to take care of that.
 That's something that needs to be carefully thought out before any of these kinds of technologies are used in the public.

 MONTAGNE: One man, Mark Frank, at the University of Buffalo has found a way to isolate involuntary movements in the face that betray fear, distrust and other emotions related to lying.

-Dr. MARK FRANK (Communication, University of Buffalo): They're both very subtle, they're very quick, and if you don't know where to look, you're not going to see them.
+MARK FRANK: They're both very subtle, they're very quick, and if you don't know where to look, you're not going to see them.